Undergraduate Academic Subjects

 - Classic techniques for image processing

-- Classic segmentation techinques
+- Classic segmentation techniques

 Perception Systems